Business Automation for Small Teams (2026 Guide)

 - Pros: More powerful than Zapier at lower cost, good visual editor

-- Cons: Steeper learning curve, credit-based pricing can be unpredictable
+- Cons: Steeper learning curve, usage-based pricing can be unpredictable

 Open-Source / Self-Hosted

-- Best for: Technical teams, complex workflows, data-sensitive businesses
+- Best for: Technical teams, complex workflows, businesses that need full data privacy

 - Pros: No per-execution limits, full JavaScript support, complete data control, 400+ integrations